Cart is empty

 7. Wash Your Clothes on the Road

 Vacation rentals often have laundry facilities however, if you're staying in a hotel, or taking a cruise wash clothes in sinks and hang them to dry, a blow dryer or iron can help get rid of any lingering dampness.
 Pack laundry soap sheets and a portable laundry-drying line.
 Carry a stain stick in your bag.
+Click here for essential Clothing Care Items!

 Do not lock your checked bags except with TSA-approved locks; otherwise, if your bag is selected for random screening, agents will have to break the lock to get inside.
+Corporate Travel Safety offers a complete line of TSA Approved Locks, you're sure to a style right for you.

 Do not over pack your bag.
 Screeners will have a difficult time closing your luggage if selected for inspection, which will only lead to wrinkles and the potential for lost articles.